olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 TEST RESULT:
 -> "Edit" resource -> change name -> "Create" notification appears -> delete resource -> "Create" is still there -> change name back -> notification disappears, but resource with this name does not exist anymore.
 Change name again and notification appears.
+=> behaviour here is correct.
+You deleted a resource while you were editing a different one.
+Once you get back to the initial resource, it looks to the editor as if the resource in the editor is new (doesn't exist on the cluster, it's not "deleted").
+"Deleted" notifications are only displayed if the removal happens while you're editing.
+If a different behaviour makes more sense to you then we would have to add "memory"/"history" to the editor.
+It would have to remember the resources it was editing and therefore then know that the resource it is editing in the last step existed before.

 **Push notification appears**
 1. "Edit..." resource
 1. add label